HOLOX TRIAD (part 1)

 _ David Abram, Holox_900.9292.404040.11.b261

-Once, during a course on visionary science fiction in Europe, Rhin had put together his notes from a book of Radical Indigenous Design Methodologies to form a setting for a story.
-His excerpts were used to formulate a spoken-word musical performance show with which he had taken stages for nearly three decades.
-In preparation for a soon to be published anthology he began to pin down the otherwise oral story.
-Like most of his spoken-word worlds, the saga was never meant for paper.
-Fiddling with the end, one thing irritated him profoundly: the fact that his narrative was centered on one male character ready to burst out and save the world while the intention had always been to focus on the matrix of life itself — a conscious omnipresent wellspring.
+Once, many years ago, during a course on visionary science fiction in Europe, Rhin had put together notes from a book of Radical Indigenous Design Methodologies to form a setting for a story.
+Normally, these notes would be used to formulate spoken-word musical performance shows, which he would then take to the stage.
+In preparation for a soon to be published anthology however, he has begun to pin down a narrative around his notes.
+What would have been another oral story, was now to become printed matter.
+Still fiddling with the end, one thing irritated him profoundly: the fact that his narrative was centered on one male character ready to burst out and save the world while the intention had always been to focus on the matrix of life itself — a conscious omnipresent wellspring.

 Rhin’s fingers played with the light above his mug in the way he always did when he was nearing a transformative moment in his creative process.
-He was working on an anthology, which would be presented as part of The Art of Oration, an exhibition concerning contemporary oral cultures — on show next spring, at PSxS, New York.
-Rhin wondered as he often did, why they hadn’t asked him to perform the story.
+Formulating a story around notes taken over 30 years ago, he was working on an anthology that was to be presented as part of The Art of Oration, an exhibition concerning contemporary oral cultures — on show next spring, at PSxS, New York.
+Rhin wondered why they hadn’t asked him to perform the story.
 The task of tying down a story and binding its life to print amused him.
 All his life, he had been beguiled by the power of speechcraft.
-He was known as an avid advocate of the sensuous, embodied experience of storytelling, and the request for a printed world was challenging.
+He was known as an avid advocate of the sensuous, embodied experience of storytelling.
+The request for a printed world was challenging.

 He knew that they knew he would take the challenge.